Scientific Name

 Description

-Huernia thuretii var. primulina, also known as Huernia primulina, is a small, much-branched succulent that forms dense clumps of green, erect, 4– to 5-angled stems with very sharp teeth along the edges.
-The stems are up to 1 inch (2.5 cm) thick, excluding the teeth.
-The stems are mottled with pink and purple in bright sunlight.
-The teeth are up to 0.2 inches (0.5 cm) long and with recurving tips.
-Flowers are pale yellow with red or maroon throat and appear solitary or in clusters of up to 4 from the basal part of the stems in fall.
+Huernia thuretii var. primulina, also known as Huernia primulina, is a small succulent that forms dense clumps of green, erect, 4– to 5-angled stems with sharp teeth along the edges.
+Compared to Huernia thuretii var. thuretii, this variety has longer, more creeping stems.
+The stems, which can reach up to 1 inch (2.5 cm) in thickness (not including the teeth), are mottled with pink and purple in bright sunlight.
+The teeth have recurving tips and can measure up to 0.2 inches (0.5 cm) in length.

 Hardiness

-USDA hardiness zones 10a to 11b: from 30 °F (-1.1 °C) to 50 °F (+10 °C).
+USDA hardiness zones 10a to 11b: from 30°F (-1.1°C) to 50°F (10°C).

 Outdoor plantings do well in raised beds.
 Huernias prefer bright light or partial shade.
 In nature, they grow underneath shrubs or other plants.
 Too much sun causes stems to develop protective reddish or purple pigmentation and can actually scald the stems.
 Too little light leads to weak, thin growth with decreased flower production.
-These plants grow best between 50 and 80 °F (10 and 27 °C).
+These plants grow best between 50°F and 80°F (10°C and 27°C).
 Protect them from freezing weather.

 Learn more at How to Grow and Care for Huernia.